 The book provides a balance of theoretical and philosophical context behind AI, as well as more practical applications.

-She provides a clear three-step process of how to apply AI into our daily lives in a way that will lead to positive growth.
+She provides a clear three-step process of how to apply AI to our daily lives in a way that will lead to positive growth.
 At the end of the book, a resource summary is provided in bullet format, creating a brief synopsis of the concepts.

 You can purchase Appreciative Living: The Principles of Appreciative Inquiry in Personal Life on Amazon.